aer0ss/aerofs/docs/engineering/requirements/aeroim_beta.md

 	1. **there is a warning message that the device is offline and the message was not sent. **
 	2. **the application tries to resend the message automatically.**
 	3. **after multiple failures, the application notifies the user the message was not sent.
 The application provides a way for the user to try to send it again. **

 ### Privacy

 1. **Notifications should display the sender's name.**
-2. **When adding a participant to a group, the person adding should decide if they want the newcomer to see the previous messages.**
+2. **When adding a participant to a group, the new participant sees the history of messages.**
-3. **When removing a participant, the person removing the person should decide if they are allowed to keep the history of the messages.**
+3. **When a participant leaves a group, the participant can keep the history of messages.**

 ### Cross-Platform

 1. A notification should be pushed to all platforms the user is not on.
 2. **If a message is read on one platform, it should be marked as read on other platforms.**
 3. **The look & feel (colors, font, iconography) should be consistent across all platforms.**
 4. **The order of messages should be consistent across platforms.**

 ### Search

-1. **Search results are provided with past and future messages.**
+1. **Search results are provided with previous and subsequent messages.**

 ### Platform-specific Optimizations

 Desktop:
 1. copy paste a screenshot.
 iOS:
 1. upload a picture from library or camera.